ahmed-musallam/shuriken/readme.md

 # Shuriken
-A bot that gives out ninja start! (aka `shuriken`)
+A bot that gives out ninja start! (aka [`shuriken`](https://en.wikipedia.org/wiki/Shuriken))

-> based on [botkit-starter-slack](https://github.com/howdyai/botkit-starter-slack) the docs should contain helpful tips
+> based on [botkit-starter-slack](https://github.com/howdyai/botkit-starter-slack).
+The docs should contain helpful tips

 #### Set up your Slack Application
-Once you have setup your Botkit development enviroment, the next thing you will want to do is set up a new Slack application via the [Slack developer portal](https://api.slack.com/).
+Once you have setup your Botkit development environment, the next thing you will want to do is set up a new Slack application via the [Slack developer portal](https://api.slack.com/).
 This is a multi-step process, but only takes a few minutes.

 * [Read this step-by-step guide](https://botkit.ai/docs/provisioning/slack-events-api.html) to make sure everything is set up.